 The train fare one way into Stockholm is approximately 72 SEK (approximately $12 as of 2012).
 For 115 SEK (approximately $19 as of 2012) you can buy a day pass that includes your train ride into Stockholm and back as well as buses, metro and water ferries.
 Stockholm is a city of water, and the water ferries are one of the most efficient ways to get around to the major attractions.

-Using public transit will allow you to make the best use of the time that you have, and the high cost of individual tram and bus rides in Stockholm makes the day pass an excellent value.
+Using public transit will allow you to make the best use of the time that you have, and the high cost of individual tram and bus rides in

 For other stories from our adventures on our Northern European cruise, please check out these other entertaining pieces: